ADotInTime/ADotInTime/_posts/2019-12-19-This-is-a-test-of-the-emergancy-broadcast-system-convergent.markdown

 ---
 layout: post
-title: This is a test of the Emergancy Broadcast System
+title: This is a test...
 date: 2019-12-19
 author: Kevin Addot
 tags:
 - Lifestyle
 - Blogging
-youtubeId: SuVd8k3QFP8
+youtube.id: JZ5yPdoPooU
 ---

 This is a test, do not be alarmed...